RiMaxim/sulfoacetate/README.md

 # 6. The experimental group versus the control group (Timing 8 mins)

-– The experimental group will consist of genomes previously classified as **Exclusively sponge-associated** and **Mixed** (127 families, 940 genomes).
+– The experimental group will consist of genomes previously classified as **exclusively sponge-associated** and **mixed** (127 families, 940 genomes).
 The control will include two groups: SFNS – non-sponge-associated bacteria from families associated with sponges, and NFNS – non-sponge-associated bacteria from families not associated with sponges (closest neighbors in the phylogenetic tree, which may include genomes previously marked as occasionally sponge-associated).

 >Run script ./find_experemental_control.groups.sh